Estimating Continuous Muscle Fatigue For Multi-Muscle Coordinated Exercise: A Pilot Study on Walking: Method

-where $\bm{V_0}(i)$ denotes the $i$th column of the initial weight matrix $V_0$, $\bm{V_t}(k)$ denotes the $k$th column of the latest factorized weight matrix $V_t$.
-We use the similarity between the muscle synergies of the initial sliding window (i.e. original muscle coordination manner) and those of the latest sliding window (i.e. the muscle coordination manner manipulated by fatigue) in order to estimate the merging and fractionation of multi-muscle spatial patterns.
-Then, we calculate the feature of muscle compensation, $W_t$, as the Frobenius norm of $Frac_t$.
+where $\bm{V_0}(i)$ denoted the $i$th column of the initial weight matrix $V_0$, $\bm{V_t}(k)$ denoted the $k$th column of the latest factorized weight matrix $V_t$.
+We used the similarity between the muscle synergies of the initial sliding window (i.e. original muscle coordination manner) and those of the latest sliding window (i.e. the muscle coordination manner manipulated by fatigue) in order to estimate the merging and fractionation of multi-muscle spatial patterns.
+Then, we calculated the feature of muscle compensation, $W_t$, as the Frobenius norm of $Frac_t$.
 In this way, the muscle compensation of fatigue can be depicted.

-Treating the time-varying coefficient matrix $C$ as the smoothed version of spinal module activation \cite{yi2021bipolar}, we extract the supra-spinal inhibition and the increased group-level variation of spike timings from each row of $C$.
-Specifically, as presented in our previous work, we first binarize each row of $C$ by its amplitude through K-means.
-Each binarized sequence denotes the co-activation of the functionally grouped interneurons, i.e. the activation of each spinal module.
-Then, we pool the binarized sequences into one sequence to denote the activation train of spinal modules.
-We use $1$ as the spiking of spinal modules and $0$ as de-activation of spinal modules.
-Finally, we calculate the standard deviation of the interval between each spinal module's spiking.
-That is, the standard deviation of the number of $0$ between two nearest $1$ is calculated.
-In this way, the spinal and group-level activation changes reflected by the variation of spinal module spike timings are depicted.
-We denote the feature by $I_t$.
+Treating the time-varying coefficient matrix $C$ as the smoothed version of spinal module activation \cite{yi2021bipolar}, we extracted the supra-spinal inhibition and the increased group-level variation of spike timings from each row of $C$.
+Specifically, as presented in our previous work, we first binarized each row of $C$ by thresholding its amplitude.
+The threshold was calculated as the average plus one standard deviation.
+Each binarized sequence denoted the co-activation of the functionally grouped interneurons, i.e. the activation of each spinal module.
+Then, we pooled the binarized sequences into one sequence to denote the activation train of spinal modules.
+We used $1$ as the spiking of spinal modules and $0$ as de-activation of spinal modules.
+Finally, we calculated the standard deviation of the interval between each spinal module's spiking.
+That is, the standard deviation of the number of $0$ between two nearest $1$ was calculated.
+In this way, the spinal and group-level activation changes reflected by the variation of spinal module spike timings were depicted.
+We denoted the feature by $I_t$.